alain-kubwayo/todo-app-reactjs/README.md

 # Getting Started with Create React App

-This project was built as part of the exercise given by [The Gym](https://www.thegym-rwanda.com/).
+This project was built as part of series of React exercises given by [The Gym](https://www.thegym-rwanda.com/).
 ## Instructions

 Build a react to-do app that performs basic tasks such as adding a to-do, marking it as completed, and deleting it.